The CEDAR™ Feedback Model

 At the same time, you need to make sure that your people are on board and open to feedback.
 This is where the CEDAR™ Feedback Model can help.
 It is designed to help organizations develop a culture of feedback that is built on collaboration – not "orders from above" – by encouraging people to take greater responsibility for their own career progression.

-In this article, we'll explore the CEDAR Model further and explain how you can apply it in your organization.
+In this article, developed with originator Anna Wildman, we'll explore the CEDAR Model further and explain how you can apply it in your organization.

-CEDAR is a framework that can be used to structure feedback conversations in a positive way by allowing the individual – rather than the manager – to take the lead in discussions about his or her performance.
+CEDAR is a framework that can be used to structure feedback conversations in a positive way by allowing the individual – rather than the manager – to take the lead in discussions about their performance.